 Not every property owner will be looking to sell off-market, so there will be many individuals who will not be responsive if you were to reach out to them.

-If your outreach is more targeted however, you will encounter this issue a lot less frequently.
+If your outreach is more targeted however, you will encounter far fewer negative responses.

 - Business owners in need of newer or larger buildings